Psalm 89 – The Incomparable God and His Covenant to David

 i.
 You are the glory of their strength: “It is the duty of Christians, as it was that of Israelites, to ascribe all their strength, their success, and their glory, whether in matters temporal or spiritual, to Jehovah alone.”
 (Horne)

 b.
-And our king to the Holy One of Israel: A further blessing to the people who know the incomparable God is that God takes a particular interest in their king.
-The following lines of the Psalm suggest that this king was David.
+And our king to the Holy One of Israel: A further blessing is that God takes a particular interest in their king.
+The following lines of the psalm suggest that this king was David.

 B. The vision to God’s holy one regarding the covenant with David.